The Frighteners: Home media

 The later DVD was a re-release of this with inferior audio.

 The Frighteners was first released on DVD in August 1998, but included no special features.

-To coincide with the release of Jackson's King Kong, Universal Studios Home Entertainment issued a double-sided director's cut DVD of the film in November 2005, which featured a version of The Frighteners that was 12 minutes longer.
+To coincide with the release of Jackson's King Kong, Universal Studios Home Entertainment issued a double-sided director's cut DVD of the film in November 2005, which featured a version of The Frighteners that is 14 minutes longer.
 The other side includes a documentary prepared by Jackson and WingNut Films originally for the Laserdisc release.
-The theatrical and director's cut were also made available in HD DVD in 2007 and Blu-ray in 2011.
+The theatrical and director's cuts were also made available on HD-DVD in 2007, and Blu-ray in 2011.